The Nikon D3 in 2026 ~ Review, Photos, Thoughts

 Illustration: Kasper Bergholt, Copenhagen photographer.

-In December 2023, I upgraded from a Pentax K5 to a Nikon D3.
-With the K5, I used either a 35mm macro limited lens or a 77mm 1.8 limited.
-The K5 had deteriorated gradually.
+In December 2023, I switched from a Pentax K5 to a Nikon D3.
+With the K5, I used either a 35mm macro limited lens or a 77mm f/1.8 limited.
+The K5 had slowly worn out.

-First, the SD card slot stopped working, with cards getting stuck, leaving only the USB port usable.
+First, the SD card slot stopped working, causing cards to get stuck, leaving only the USB port usable.
 When that eventually failed as well, I switched to a Nikon D3.

 Build quality and life expectancy

-The D3 is in a completely different class from the Pentax K5 in terms of construction.
-It’s often described as ‘built like a tank,’ and it’s easy to see why: it has an almost military-grade feel.
+The D3’s build is in a completely different class from the Pentax K5.
+It’s often described as ‘built like a tank,’ and it’s easy to see why: it has an almost military-grade feel to it.

 US prices on eBay seem to be around $270.
-Another favorite is a vintage Nikkor 2.8 macro lens produced around 1985.
+Another favorite is a vintage Nikkor f/2.8 macro lens from around 1985.

-When I got the camera, I was primarily interested in macro photography of vintage tubes for a blog post about a Leben tube amplifier that you can see below.
+When I first got the camera, my main focus was on shooting macro photos of vintage tubes for a blog post about a Leben tube amplifier.

-This evolved into the ‘Objects for an Ideal Home‘ series which started when I took the D3 with me on a summer vacation to the northern coasts of Denmark where I photographed sea urchins.
+That evolved into the ‘Objects for an Ideal Home’ series, which began on a summer trip to Denmark’s northern coast, where I photographed sea urchins.

-In short, I am very pleased with the Nikon D3 and it has rekindled my interest in the visual arts in general and photography in particular, both academically and artistically.
+In short, I’m very pleased with the Nikon D3 and it’s rekindled my interest in the visual arts, and photography in particular, both as a subject of study and as a creative practice.

 Nikon D3 Ratings